MastodonC/kixi.anonymisation/README.md

 Anonymisation and recovery of text content.

-Converts words into hashes and through a lookup partial recovery of stemmed content is possible.
+Converts words into hashes while preserving sentence structure (which might be useful for further text processing).
+Supports recovery of hashed content through a lookup, though the recovered content will be stemmed.
 Removing words from the lookup means some words will never be recovered from their hash.

 ## Usage